Around Dumaguete

 Dumaguete has to be one of the most comfortable places to live in the Philippines for the expat.
-It is a well organized, clean college town with a low cost of living.

 It’s peaceful to be able sit there watching the waves or just strolling by in the cool evening.

 Pizza shops, Jolibee, McDonalds and other fast food places abound for those addicts that need a fix.
+Scooby’s has two fast food places with reasonably fast internet upstairs.

 There is a National Bookstore on Siliman Ave, and a great internet cafe next door - Biz Hub.
 Doonut and pastry shops are just across the street.
 Dumaguete really is a great little college town!